PCI DSS Compliance

 IRI Workbench - FieldShield User Interface

-Here, format-preserving encryption is used to comply with PCI, to ensure that no changes are required to the table or database structure, and to possibly deceive hackers into thinking they have actual PANs.
+Here, format-preserving encryption is used for PCI DSS compliance, and to ensure that no changes are required to the table or database structure.
+Keeping the original look and feel to the values can also sometimes deceive hackers into thinking they have actual PANs.

 Sample Transaction Record Table (PCI Compliant)

-FieldShield and the other IRI data masking products (DarkShield for multiple forms of semi- and unstructured data, and CellShield for Excel spreadsheets) -- which have common data classification, scanning, and masking functions -- provide simplicity, affordability, and peace-of-mind by finding and securing credit card data and other PII at rest.
-They help organizations like this one meet PCI DSS v4 requirements for protecting stored cardholder data, while mitigating the risk of data loss and providing safe, intelligent test data targets.
+FieldShield and the other IRI data masking tools (DarkShield for multiple forms of semi- and unstructured data, and CellShield for Excel spreadsheets) -- which share data classification, scanning, and data masking rules -- provide simplicity, affordability, and peace-of-mind by finding and securing credit card data and other PII at rest.
+They help organizations like this one meet PCI DSS requirements for protecting stored cardholder data, while mitigating the risk of data loss and providing safe, intelligent test data targets.

 IRI DarkShield-redacted Credit Card image